The Colintraive Heritage Booklet

 The Castle on Eilean Greig

-There had been a fortress for some time on the island Eilean Dearg, (also known as Eilean Greig and One Tree Island.
+There had been a fortress for some time on the island Eilean Dearg.
+(It is also known as Eilean Greig and One Tree Island.
 Even though that tree is now longer there).
-The castle a Campbell stronghold was held in the 1400s by Campbell of Loch Awe.
+The castle, a Campbell stronghold was held in the 1400s by Campbell of Loch Awe.
 In the 1600s it was taken into the control of Campbell of Eilean Greig.
 The land then passed on to Campbell of Southall in the early 1700s.

 - Portenelan;- Archibald McIntailor